 Children who need their work to be differentiated beyond that normally planned for the class may have an Individual Education Plan (IEP).
 These outline specific targets children are working towards and are drawn up in consultation with the child and parents to ensure learning is personalised to their individual needs.
-The Personal Plan is reviewed each term and parents are invited to contribute their views at the meeting and review progress.
+The IEP is reviewed regularly and parents are invited to contribute their views at the meeting and review progress.

 Pastoral Care and Discipline